-Quoits is another staple pub game, but this one is meant to be played outdoors.
-It’s kind of like horseshoes in that you’re tossing weighted rings around spikes.
+Quoits is a staple pub game, but this one is meant to be played outdoors.
+It’s kind of like horseshoes in that you’ll be tossing weighted rings around spikes.
 You’ll need to order a set or, if you’re crafty, make your own.

 Masters Traditional Games

-You’re going to need a few family size boxes of Lucky Charms, plenty of bowls, and one spoon per player.
-Assign points to every type of Lucky Charm marshmallow (hearts are one, rainbows are two, you get the idea).
+You’re going to need a few family-sized boxes of Lucky Charms, plenty of bowls, and one spoon per player.
+Assign points to every type of Lucky Charm marshmallow (hearts are one, rainbows are two, etc.).
 Players have one minute to scoop as many marshmallows as they can out of the cereal and into their pot of gold.
 Dock a point or two for every cereal piece that makes it into the treasure pile.
-Whoever has the most points wins!
-You can play as many times as you like, or let everyone start snacking on their cereal after round one.

 If you’re tired of the usual pub crawl, add one of these fun St. Patrick’s Day games for grown-ups that are sure to add a little luck to your evening.